dibyendumajumdar/dmr_c/README.md

 ```

 The call accepts the arguments passed to a main() function, an `LLVMModuleRef`, and an optional buffer to be compiled.
 It will preprocess files if needed, and compile each of the source files given in the argument list.
 It will finally compile the supplied input buffer.
 The results of the compilation will be in the supplied `LLVMModuleRef` for the calling program to use as it wishes.

+Note that the LLVM backend only generates LLVM IR - compiling the IR to machine code is the client's responsibility.

 A very simple use is below: